zxc916684603/ecs/intl.en-US/User Guide/Images/Import images/Image compliance tool.md

 ## Sample {#section_n4v_kp1_b2b .section}

-The following sample use a CentOS 7.4 64-bit server.
+The following example use a CentOS 7.4 64-bit server.

-1. Log on to your server, virtual machine, or cloud host on any cloud platform.
+1. Log on to your server, virtual machine, or cloud host.
 2. [Download](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/84961/cn_zh/1534906727238/image_check) the compliance tool.
 3. Run `image_check` with root permissions to guarantee that the compliance tool can read configuration files under permission control.